 The World Wide Web has changed dramatically since the first web page went online in 1991.
-From primitive text documents through flashy colour explosions to the modern websites of today, the website has finally found a balance between content and design, and is now ready for the future.
+From primitive text documents through flashy color explosions to the modern websites of today, the website has finally found a balance between content and design, and is now ready for the days to come.

-Although it’s impossible to predict the future, the trend is fairly clear for where we’re headed next: The ascent of mobile, progressive web apps, omnichannel demand, and headless and hybrid CMS tells us a story of digital experiences with rich functionality in any channel, whether it be smart phones, tablets, wearables, IoT, digital signage, or the classical website.
+Although it’s impossible to predict the future, the trend is fairly clear for where we’re headed next: The ascent of mobile, progressive web apps, omnichannel demand, and headless CMS and powerful front-end frameworks tells us a story of digital experiences with rich functionality in any channel, whether it be smart phones, tablets, wearables, IoT, digital signage, or the classical website.